Fahdmoh01/chatterbug-exercise/README.md

         uvicorn main:app --reload

-# Testing the /generate-password route.[Main Objective]
+# Using the /generate-password route.[Main Objective]
-Route can either be tested on Postman, Swagger or any API tool of choice.
+Routes can either be accessed on Postman, Swagger or any API tool of choice.
 * Make a POST request to generate password
 ##
         POST http://127.0.0.1:8000/generate-password